Leaf damage on houseplants

-Lack of leaf colour in tips of leaves, with poor growth may be due to a shortage of nutrients in general, particularly nitrogen.
+Lack of colour in the tips of leaves, with poor growth, may be due to a shortage of nutrients in general, particularly nitrogen.
 Interveinal yellowing in ericaceous plants (such as Gardenia, azalea) may also be due to lime-induced chlorosis caused by iron, magnesium or manganese being unavailable in non-ericaceous potting compost or induced by prolonged watering with hard tap water.
 Rain water, water from a dehumidifier or air-condition unit are ideal.
 However any form of root stress such as under or over watering can induce nutrient deficiencies.
 Over-feeding with potassium-rich fertiliser can induce magnesium deficiency.

 Where leaves are crinkled or creased it is usually due to stop/start development.
 This may be caused by variation in temperatures particularly from night to day, but is usually due to irregular watering when new leaves are developing.
 If kept in bright light in a dry atmosphere, leaves of certain plants (Maranta for example) curl inwards (concave).
 Cold and dry conditions may cause leaf margins to curl outwards (convex).
 Saintpaulia and Gloxinia are examples.

-When houseplants are in active growth and warm daytime temperatures are followed by cold night temperatures, stress ruptures of cells may occur releasing sugary exudates - this is known as guttation.
+When houseplants are in active growth and warm daytime temperatures are followed by cold night temperatures, stress ruptures of cells may occur, releasing sugary exudates - this is known as guttation.
 Some houseplants, such as Plumbago auriculata, produce a natural whitish deposit on the underside of the leaves.
 Some plants produce sticky deposits on the leaves in response to cultural stress.
 Common examples include Cymbidium, Ctenanthe, Philodendron, Tibouchina and Zantedeschia.
 Such symptoms indicate poor growing conditions.

 Control: Improve cultural conditions; avoid excess watering.
 Consider repotting the plant in spring.
 Regular feeding and watering should help avoid these conditions.